-If yes, maximum period of postponement: \\1 year\\\\

-C20.
+C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): n/a Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No If yes, maximum period of postponement:1 year C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ✓ Yes No C20.
 Common application: Will you accept the Common Application distributed by the National Association of Secondary School Principals if submitted?
-If "yes," are supplemental forms required?
 Is your college a member of the Common Application Group?
-Xes No Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? $\square$ Yes $\square$ No If "yes," please complete the following: First or only early decision plan closing dateNov 15 First or only early decision plan notification date Dec 15 Other early decision plan closing date Jan 1 Other early decision plan notification date Feb 1 For the Fall 2004 entering class: Number of early decision applications received by your institution 311 Number of applicants admitted under early decision plan141 Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in
+Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to apply and attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date -Nov 15 -Dec 15 Other early decision plan closing date Jan 2 Other early decision plan notification date Feb 15 For the Fall 2005 entering class: Number of early decision applications received by your institution321 Number of applicants admitted under early decision plan160 Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well i advance of the regular notification date but do not have to commit to attending your college? ☐ Yes No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes ☐ No